-Because the Reinsurance Interval Fund can purchase securities denominated in foreign currencies, a change in the value of a foreign currency against the U.S. dollar could produce a difference between its book income and the sum of its taxable income and net tax-exempt income (if any).
-Because a portion of the Reinsurance Interval Fund's investment income may be received in foreign currencies, the Reinsurance Interval Fund will be required to compute its taxable income in U.S. dollars for distribution to shareholders, and therefore the Reinsurance Interval Fund could be required to make distributions exceeding income.
-In addition, a transaction by the Reinsurance Interval Fund in foreign currency options or foreign currency futures contracts, or other foreign currency transactions as contemplated above in "-Foreign Currency Transactions," may give rise to ordinary income or loss to the extent such income or loss results from fluctuations in the value of the foreign currency concerned, but might be taken into account only after the Reinsurance Interval Fund has distributed income.
-In such a case, subsequent foreign currency net gains could require a larger dividend toward the end of the calendar year, and subsequent net foreign currency losses may require the recharacterization of prior ordinary income distributions (for example, it may potentially result in previous distributions being treated as a return of capital to shareholders for income tax purposes).
+Because the Fund can purchase securities denominated in foreign currencies, a change in the value of a foreign currency against the U.S. dollar could produce a difference between its book income and the sum of its taxable income and net tax-exempt income (if any).
+Because a portion of the Fund's investment income may be received in foreign currencies, the Fund will be required to compute its taxable income in U.S. dollars for distribution to shareholders, and therefore the Fund could be required to make distributions exceeding book income.
+In addition, a transaction by the Fund in foreign currency options or foreign currency futures contracts, or other foreign currency transactions as contemplated above in "-Foreign Currency Transactions," may give rise to ordinary income or loss to the extent such income or loss results from fluctuations in the value of the foreign currency concerned, but might be taken into account only after the Fund has distributed income.
+In such case, any subsequent foreign currency net gains could require a larger dividend toward the end of the calendar year, and subsequent net foreign currency losses may require the recharacterization of prior ordinary income distributions (for example, it may potentially result in previous distributions being treated as a return of capital to shareholders for income tax purposes).